craigalix/CRUD_localStorage_URL_list/README.md

 - URL: string
 - tag: list of strings

+Functionality:
+- Add new entry into the list, stored in localStorage
+- Edit existing entry from localStorage
+- Delete existing entry from localStorage
+- Read from localStorage

 Alert Will popup for action confirmations.

 # Getting Started with Create React App